Personal Growth

 Beyond Compatibility

-Compatibility scores frame relationships as a matching problem: how similar are you, how much do your types align, how likely are you to agree?
+Compatibility labels frame relationships as a matching problem: how similar are you, how much do your types align, how likely are you to agree?
 That framing misses most of what actually happens between two people.

 Icosa starts from a different premise.
 Relationships are not about matching — they are about interaction.
 Your personality system and your partner’s personality system create a field between them.
 That field has structure.
 It has dynamics.
 It has leverage points where growth can happen and friction zones where it stalls.
 The dyadic assessment maps that field directly.